 From Kindergarten to Year 6, each Key Learning Area Syllabus is implemented to meet the NSW Board of Studies requirements.
-At each grade level, assessment is an ongoing process with a variety of procedures used.
+At each grade level, the learning cycle is an ongoing process which uses assessment to drive the teaching and learning content.
 Assessment is an integral part of the daily learning and teaching experience and involves both formal and informal practices.
-Throughout the year staff has been engaged in Professional Development to provide students with richer, more purposeful outcome based assessment tasks.
-A more consistent approach towards formalised assessment tasks from Kindergarten to Year 6 has also been introduced.
+Throughout the year staff has been engaged in Professional Development to provide students with richer, more purposeful outcome based pedagogy and assessment tasks.
+A consistent approach of formal assessment tasks from Kindergarten to Year 6 continues.
 In reporting to parents the staff support the need to be available at all times to discuss a child's performance with parents.
-Parent/Teacher interviews are conducted during Term 2 following a Semester One report.
+Parent/Teacher interviews are conducted at the end of Term 1 followed by a Semester One report.
 Parents are invited to meet with teachers and discuss the Second Semester report, at the end of Term 4.
 The parents of Years 3 and 5 students also receive the National Assessment Plan for Literacy and Numeracy (NAPLAN) results during Term 3 and teachers are available to discuss if necessary.

 Information Communication and Learning Technologies (ICLT) is an integral tool in the learning at St Michael's.
-A total of sixty laptops are permanently available in the classrooms, and four desk tops are permanently available in the Learning and Research Centre (LARC).
-One of the school's Middle Leaders has continued to work in the area of ICLT in 2009.
-There is a noticeable growth in the children's skill level in the use of ICLT in all grades as evidenced by a variety of digital presentations, including some podcasts of children's work on the school website.
+A total of sixty laptops are permanently available in the classrooms, and two desk tops are permanently available in the Learning and Research Centre (LARC).
+One of the school's Middle Leaders has continued to work in the area of ICLT in 2010.
+There is a continued growth of ability in the children's skill level of using ICLT throughout the grades as evidenced by a variety of digital presentations.
 A permanent data projector placed in the school hall has enabled students to present their digital work more readily.
 There have also been many pieces of writing that have been published using word processing programs.
-Digital, still and video cameras are also available and they continue to get regular use in the classroom.
-All children have access to the Internet and this is utilised in a range of ways in the school. myclasses (an ICLT teaching resource) has continued to be utilised more regularly.
+Digital, still and video cameras have been updated and are regularly used in the classrooms.
+All children have access to the Internet and this is utilised in a range of ways in the school.
+MyClasses (an ICLT teaching resource) has continued to be utilised more regularly.